mlswg/mls-protocol/draft-ietf-mls-protocol.md

   concatenating the resolution of its left child with the resolution of its right child, in that order

-For example, consider the following tree, where the "\_" character represents a blank node and unmerged leaves are indicated in square
+For example, consider the following subtree, where the `_` character represents a blank node and unmerged leaves are indicated in square
 brackets:

 ~~~~~
+       ...
+       /
       _
     __|__
    /     \